grattan/R_at_Grattan/docs/Data_visualisation.md

 1. Rigour, accuracy, legitimacy: the chart needs to be honest.
 1. The reader: the chart needs to help the reader understand something, and it must convince them to pay attention.

-At the margins, sometimes these two ideas can be in conflict: maybe a 70-word definition in the middle of your chart would improve its technical accuracy, but it could confuse the average reader.
+At the margins, sometimes these two ideas can be in conflict.
+Maybe a 70-word definition in the middle of your chart would improve its technical accuracy, but it could confuse the average reader and reduce the chart's impact.

 Similarly, a bar chart is often the safest way to display data.
-But if the reader has stopped paying attention by your sixth consecutive bar chart, your point loses its punch.^['Bar charts are evidence that you are dead inside' -- Amanda Cox, data editor for the New York Times.]
+Like our prose, our charts need to be designed for an interested teenager.
+But we need to _earn_ their interest.
+If your reader has seen four similar bar charts in a row and has stopped paying attention by the fifth, your point loses its punch.^['Bar charts are evidence that you are dead inside' -- Amanda Cox, data editor for the New York Times.]

 The way we design charts -- much like our writing -- should always be honest, clear and engaging to the reader.

-This chapter shows how you can do this with R. It starts with the 'grammar of graphics' concepts of a package called `ggplot`, explains how to make those charts 'Grattan-y', then provides examples for all common (and some not-so-common) charts you should add to your box of data visualisation tools to impress your message on our readers.
+This chapter shows how you can do this with R. It starts with the 'grammar of graphics' concepts of a package called `ggplot`, and explains how to make those charts 'Grattan-y'.
+The next chapter gives you the when-to-use and how-to-make particular charts.

 ## Set-up and packages